 The following companies rent scooters to tourists:

-- Elbow Beach Cycles – Based at the Mandarin Oriental Elbow Beach
+- Elbow Beach Cycles – Based at the Elbow Beach Hotel

 - Oleander Cycles – Branches in Hamilton, St George, Paget, Dockyard, and at Grotto Bay